New Year Wishes

 2020 Wendy is a free elf!

 On Hogmanay, I emptied my jingly boots and hat of everything that’s been weighing me down.
 Okay, not quite everything.
 Only the parts that were holding me back from becoming the truest most authentic version of myself.
 I wouldn’t go as far as to say I’m completely comfortable in my own skin yet.
-Maybe I never will be, but I’ve come to accept who I am and the writer I want to be.
+Maybe I never will be, but I’ve come to accept who I am and the writer I’m striving to become.

-I will do everything in my mortal power to turn the last ten years of blood, sweat and tears and many, so many draft manuscripts into a book-shaped reality.
+I will do everything in my mortal power to turn the last twelve years of blood, sweat and tears and many, many manuscript drafts into a book-shaped reality.
 The stars won’t come to me.
 The time has come time for me to crawl out of the dark cave I’ve been holed up in for forever and a day, dust off my wings and fly.
-With guts, determination and the spirit of Tolkien to guide me, either I’ll rise to meet my star-dusted dreams or fall flat on my face like Icarus.
+With guts, determination and the spirit of Tolkien to guide me, I’ll either rise to meet my sun-bright dreams or fall to my doom like Icarus.
 Whatever destiny awaits me, it won’t be from lack of trying.

 Upon The Hearth The Fire is Red